kristofe/wm_mariokart64/dataset/README.md

 3. Run the script to start the prediction server.
 4. You can run the script with custom parameters:
    - `--boost=<x>` is the probability 1/x that boost is used
-   - `--map_id=<x>` specifies which track you are going to play.
-Refer to the table above to view the mapping.

 ---

 ## **Setup - Manual Playing**

 In order to capture a good dataset, some track laps should be manually recorded.
 In these tracks you should focus on collecting input on "corner cases": basically stuff that rarely happens in gameplay but behaviour that you still want to implement.
 An example is going against walls: if there is no data about how bumping works the model will blur this type of actions.
-Same goes for going against a tree, falling off a map, going backwards, steering and accelerating at the same time, steering while being at a full stop, using action items when you have none, etc.
+Same goes for going against a tree, falling off a map, going backwards, etc. Try to use only actions that are captured by the dataset, so turning + using boost, & always accelerate.

 Configure `manual-config.yaml` to your needs.
 You can leave input values as default.
 For the game window name, if you're not sure leave it as is.